Ahmadiyya in the United States: 1920–1950: Chicago–Detroit

 In October 1920, within a period of a few months of Sadiq's arrival to New York City, Sadiq moved the headquarters to Chicago, Illinois.
 Accompanying this was the shift of America's Ahmadiyya Muslim Community towards the problem of racial separatism, with particular focus on discrimination of black Americans.
 Perhaps triggered by segregation of African American Muslims and Arab Muslims who arrived in Illinois as labourers during the early 20th century, the Ahmadis made various attempts to unite and reconcile Muslims of different racial backgrounds and ethnicities.
 During the winter of 1920, Sadiq was elected president of an intra-Muslim society, aiming to combat separatism and promote multi-racial unity among Muslims across the United States.
 Mohni, a non-Ahmadi Muslim and editor of the alserat, an Arabic newspaper was elected secretary.
 Shortly after, within the same year, Sadiq moved the national headquarters of the Community to Highland Park, in Detroit, Michigan.
 The city attracted Muslim workers of diverse ethnic backgrounds.
 The move came in an attempt to link various Muslim communities across the region.

 In 1922, Sadiq once again returned to Chicago and re-established the national headquarters of the movement at 4448 Wabash Avenue.
 A converted house was used to serve as a mosque and a mission house.
 The mission house was from where the oldest Islamic magazine The Moslem Sunrise was to be published from.
-Whilst based in Chicago, Sadiq continued to deliver his public lectures on Islam at schools, clubs and lodges across the Midwest.
+While based in Chicago, Sadiq continued to deliver his public lectures on Islam at schools, clubs and lodges across the Midwest.
 Many a times he was successful in removing misconceptions concerning the religion and occasionally his speeches attracted converts.
 In 1923, Sadiq gave multiple lectures at the Universal Negro Improvement Association, as a result of which he converted 40 members of the fraternal organization to Islam.
 In September 1923, Sadiq left the United States for India.
 He was replaced by Muhammad Din, another missionary to the Community.
 During his three years, Sadiq had converted 700 Americans to Islam.
 Named in honour of Mufti Muhammad Sadiq, Wabash Avenue is today the site of the Al-Sadiq Mosque, the oldest standing mosque in the United States.